 The Blackpool Model Village is a private attraction set in 2.5 acres of attractive gardens.

 Staff at the Visitor Centre can help with enquiries about the park.
 Leaflets giving information about events, concerts, and walks are also available.

-The Visitor is located in the centre of the park, close to the Art Deco Café.
+The Visitor Centre is located in the centre of the park, close to the Art Deco Cafe.

-Stanley Park is open daily from dawn until dusk.
+Stanley Park is open daily throughout the year.

 Blackpool Zoo is situated to the east of the park, on the site of the old Stanley Park Aerodrome.